 Pediatric Pain Management

-Description and Educational Objectives: A 4 week rotation focusing on treatment of chronic pain in pediatrics.
+Description: A four week rotation focusing on treatment of chronic pain in pediatrics.
 Students will rotate through various clinics including amplified pain, complex pain, and sickle cell integrative persistent pain (SCIPP) in addition to spending time with the Rehabilitation for Amplified Pain Syndromes (RAPS) program and inpatient complex pain service team.
 Students will have exposure to both nonpharmacologic and pharmacologic treatment approaches to chronic pain.
 Many clinics will be multidisciplinary with opportunities to work with other disciplines including psychology and social work.
 There may be opportunities for observing biofeedback sessions as well.
-Educational objectives are:

 Format: Clinical